That only means one thing on this radio program, and that is all things simple man Bill O'Reilly.

 So I don't buy the Chick-fil-A thing.

-I'm gonna buy my chicken nuggets.
+I'm going to buy my chicken nuggets.

-On the cold Wait a minute, you get chicken nuggets at Chick-fil-A?
+Wait a minute, you get chicken nuggets at Chick-fil-A?

-Okay, I don't want you know, I'm I'm uh I'm a meager eater, but it they're good.
+I'm a meager eater, but they're good.

-I know it's so popular.
+I know, it's so popular.

 All right, keep going.

-Coles and Target.
+Okay, Kohl's and Target.

 Ridiculous.